Chloe Harris: Casting and characterisation

 Jessie Elland was cast as Chloe in May 2021 and it was announced by ITV on 20 August 2021, the day her first scenes were transmitted.
 The initial audition for the role was a self-tape video, and a week after submitting it, Elland was invited into the Emmerdale studios for a screen test.
 She joked that the studios reminded her of an IKEA shop due to the sets being next to each other in a "maze of rooms"; she was also "in awe at the attention to detail in each set".
 She was nervous for the screen test since it was her first in-person audition in her career, but considered herself lucky to be doing a scene with Karen Blick.
 One week later, Elland received a phone call from her agent to inform her that she had secured the role.
-A week after being cast, Elland began filming, an experience she described as a "whirlwhind" due to the fast-paced nature of the soap.
+A week after being cast, Elland began filming, an experience she described as a "whirlwind" due to the fast-paced nature of the soap.
 She looked forward to her costume fitting and was pleasantly surprised by the costuming the team had devised for Chloe.
 She was also grateful to the team for allowing her to keep her natural red hair colour for the character, since she did not feel that darker hair would suit her.

-It was confirmed that Chloe's entrance would be linked to Sarah Sugden (Katie Hill) and she was introduced as the sister of Gemma Harris, a dead teenager whose heart was given to Sarah in a heart transplant three years prior to her introduction.
-When she received information on the character, Elland felt that Chloe was well-written and felt a responsibility to put lots of work into the role and "do the part justice".
+It was confirmed that Chloe's entrance would be linked to Sarah Sugden (Katie Hill) and she was introduced as the sister of Gemma Harris, a dead teenager whose heart was given to Sarah in a heart transplant three years prior to Chloe's introduction.
+When she received information on the character, Elland thought that Chloe was well-written and felt a responsibility to put lots of work into the role and "do the part justice".
 Chloe is characterised as "very sweet and genuine, eager to please and make connections with people, but underneath it all she is struggling with a lot of sadness, anger, and frustration."
 Elland explained that the darker side of Chloe has come from experiences throughout her life that have made her old beyond her years, which she felt had given Chloe determination to go out and get what she wants.
 She also said how Chloe is not afraid to speak her mind and that she is used to getting what she wants.
 Elland initially found it difficult to relate to her character since she found her to be "naïve, vulnerable, and super sweet".
 However, as she got further into her tenure, she discovered similarities to Chloe, with one example being that they both value sisterhood.
 She also resonated with Chloe's determined streak.